slsa-framework/slsa/docs/_spec/v0.1/terminology.md

 We model a build as running on a multi-tenant platform, where each execution is independent.
 A tenant defines the build, including the input source artifact and the steps to execute.
-In response to an external instruction, the platform runs the build by initializing the environment, fetching the source and possibly some dependencies, and then starting execution inside the environment.
+In response to an external trigger, the platform runs the build by initializing the environment, fetching the source and possibly some dependencies, and then starting execution inside the environment.
 The build then performs arbitrary steps, possibly fetching additional dependencies, and outputs one or more artifacts.